RobCameron3/power-bi-operational-logistics-dashboard/README.md

 ## ✅ Outcome

-Transformed disconnected operational datasets into a centralized business intelligence dashboard, enabling managers to monitor KPIs, fulfillment efficiency, and regional performance from a single source of truth.
+Transformed disconnected operational datasets into a centralized business intelligence dashboard, enabling managers to monitor revenue, operational KPIs, regional performance, shipment trends, and subscription demand from a single source of truth.

 ## 💻 Tools Used